hopsparser/hopsparser/docs/get_started.md

 ## Installation

-The parser is meant to work with python >= 3.8.
+The parser is meant to work with python >= 3.10.
 Install with pip, which should take care of all the dependencies and install the console entry points

 ```sh
 pip install hopsparser
 ```

+Note that due to [a persistent bug in nvrtc](https://github.com/NVIDIA/cuda-python/issues/29), users of CUDA versions between 12.0 and 12.7 might want to activate [Python UTF-8 mode](https://docs.python.org/3/library/os.html#python-utf-8-mode), for instance by setting the `PYTHONUTF8` environment variable to `1`.

 ## Inference